AnthonyMichaelTDM/rust-DRG-Save-Editor/README.md

 # DRG Save Editor
 This is a standalone DRG save editor written in rust.

+# NOTE: currently this is just a GUI, the backend hasn't been implemented yet.

 ## There are likely to be bugs, see the Known Issues and Troubleshooting section!

 ## The project is inspired by [robertnunn's DRG-Save-Editor](https://github.com/robertnunn/DRG-Save-Editor), but aims to resolve some known issues and work on the most recent releases of DRG.